 By 10 pm, 8 hours after the rattlesnake bite, the swelling has reached his elbow.
 Suz, feeling things were under control, headed home.
 Somewhere around 3 AM Suz received THE PHONECALL.

 Ken was getting worse.
 The swelling was now at the top of his shoulder.
 He was getting regular injections of morphine and in fact over his hospital visit received 17 injections in total.

-At 6 AM the next day a new doctor finally gave Ken the test for antivenom.
+At 6 AM the day after the rattlesnake bite a new doctor finally gave Ken the test for antivenom.
 Then they gave him antivenom via an IV drip right away.
 It’s really supposed to be administered in the first 4-6 hours to have an effect.

 By now his left hand was so swollen – 3 inches thick – that a fasciotomy was contemplated.
 In this procedure the muscles are cut lengthwise to relieve pressure.
 His pulse was barely detected in his hand.
 Swelling continued for 48 hours.

 Ken’s blood was also being regularly monitored.
 The prairie rattlesnake venom is a combination of a neurotoxin and a hemotoxin so there were grave concerns about his blood clotting, internal bleeding and tissue damage.